MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/wsplan-intro.md

 ---
-title: Workspace planning introduction
+title: Workspace planning introduction and instructions
-description: About the Workspace planning open-source tool and how to use it to create seating plans
+description: Learn about the Workspace planning open-source tool and how to use it to create seating plans
 author: madehmer
 ms.author: v-mideh
 ms.topic: conceptual